Highly rated local moving companies for Philadelphia to Orlando moves

 - Orlando is considered to be safer than Philadelphia with a safety index of 50.43 vs Philadelphia’s 33.91.

-- Air quality in Orlando is good, and in Philadelphia it's good.
+- Air quality in Orlando is Good, and in Philadelphia it’s Good.

-- Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.
+- Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

 - Truck parking permits: Many cities require special permits for parking large moving trucks.
 Check in advance to see if one is needed for your move.

 - State licensing: Individuals and companies engaging in for-profit local and intrastate moving within the Sunshine State must register each year with the Department of Agriculture and Consumer Services – Division of Consumer Services.
-Double-check that the moving company is properly licensed before you hire them.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can check the status of a Florida moving license through the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in Florida, visit the state’s public utilities commission.

 - Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Released Value Protection stands out as a cost-effective choice, provided by movers at no extra expense, although it comes with limited coverage.
 In this option, the mover’s liability is capped at 60 cents per pound per article.
 To ensure comprehensive coverage matching the full value of your items, consult with your chosen moving company about alternative options or explore third-party insurance providers.
 Secure the best protection for your belongings during the move with these tailored coverage choices.